TRANSDUCTION TECHNOLOGIES

 The Home Energy Rating System (HERS) Index is the national recognized, industry standard for measuring the energy efficiency performance of a home.

 The way it works is quite simple really.
-A certified RESNET Home Energy Rater, like Transduction Technologies, conducts an energy rating on a home to determine its energy performance.
-A HERS Index score is generated based upon the results of the rating.
+A certified RESNET Home Energy Rater, like Transduction Technologies, conducts an energy rating on a home to determine its energy performance, and a HERS Index score is generated based upon the results of the rating.
 This score gives the homeowner an indication of how energy efficient their home is in comparison to other similar homes.
-A lower HERS Index score means a more energy efficient home.

 A home with a HERS Index Score of 70 is 30% more energy efficient than a standard new home